emmajanedrews/base-template/_posts/2018-01-26-where-is-the-market-headed-this-year.md

 And that’s something else we should expect from 2018, as well; since the economy is doing so well, the Fed has every reason to raise rates, and they are expected to go up to 5% this year. **This means that it will become more expensive to borrow money.**The home that might cost you $300,000 today will, by the end of the year, cost $315,320.
 The money that you borrow will cost more as well, so there’s no time like the present.

-The fact is **that the market cycles every seven years or so.** The last peak was in 2007, so we are about four years overdue, statistically speaking.&nbsp;
+The fact is **that the market cycles every seven years or so.** The last peak was in 2007, so we are about four years overdue, statistically speaking.

 If you have any questions or need help with your real estate ventures, please reach out to us.
-We would appreciate the opportunity to help you you out this year.&nbsp;<br>&nbsp;
+We would appreciate the opportunity to help you you out this year. <br>